 “Avoiding Immigration and I-9 Headaches and Hassles.”
 New Jersey Business and Industry Association, July 2018, Glassboro, NJ and June 2018, Kenilworth, NJ

 “What I Wish I Knew, Part 2.”
-New Jersey State Bar Association, Annual Meeting 2018, Atlantic City, NJ
+New Jersey State Bar Association, Annual Meeting, May 2018, Atlantic City, NJ

 “Immigration under President Trump.”
-New Jersey State Bar Association, YLD Symposium, December 2017, Parsippany, NJ
+New Jersey State Bar Association, YLD Symposium, December 2017, New Brunswick, NJ

-“What Every Lawyer Should Know About Immigration.”
-CLE Program, October 2017, Roseland, NJ
+“What Every Lawyer Should Know about Immigration.”
+CLE Program, October 2018, Roseland, NJ

-“What I Wish I Knew.”
-New Jersey State Bar Association, Annual Meeting 2017, Atlantic City, NJ
+"What I Wish I Knew.”
+New Jersey State Bar Association, Annual Meeting, May 2017, Atlantic City, NJ

-“Mastering the New I-9.”
+“Mastering the New Form I-9.”
 New Jersey Business and Industry Association, February 2017, Trenton, NJ

 “Immigration Update: The New Form I-9 in an Era of Increased Enforcement.”
 New Jersey Food Council, January 2017, Trenton, NJ

 “The Tangled Web of Online Advertising: an Ethical and Legal Update for Attorneys and Businesses.”
-New Jersey State Bar Association, Annual Meeting 2014, Atlantic City, NJ
+New Jersey State Bar Association, Annual Meeting, May 2014, Atlantic City, NJ

 “Hot Topics in Immigration.”
-New Jersey State Bar Association, Annual Meeting 2013, Atlantic City, NJ
+New Jersey State Bar Association, Annual Meeting, May 2013, Atlantic City, NJ

 “The New Form I-9 and Comprehensive Immigration Reform.”
-Society of Human Resource Management, May Meeting 2014, Ridgewood, NJ
+Society of Human Resource Management, May 2013, Ridgewood, NJ

 “Child Abuse and Neglect Investigative Findings: Using the Four-Tier Model.”
-Division of Child Protection and Permanency, 2012-2013, multiple locations across New Jersey
+Division of Child Protection and Permanency, 2012-2013 (multiple locations across NJ)

 “Immigration and Child Welfare: Working with Immigrant Families.”
-Division of Child Protection and Permanency, 2011-2013, multiple locations across New Jersey
+Division of Child Protection and Permanency, 2011-2013 (multiple locations across NJ)